rcgalbo/advent-of-code-18/README.md

-day 5: did't take that long but the soluiton gives off by one errors because of the way that i wrote the iterator day 6: took too long but had better approach, still overcomplicated but less so day 7: took long and was mostly because I was willing to hack without datastructures and didn't read 60+
+day 5: did't take that long but the soluiton gives off by one errors because of the way that i wrote the iterator day 6: took too long but had better approach, still overcomplicated but less so day 7: took long and was mostly because I was willing to hack without datastructures and didn't read 60+ day 8: took two days, very difficult for me to phrase recursively for some reason